Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2021-04-13-volume-slider.markdown

 author: Giuseppe Barillari
 ---

 The potentiometer is now used to change the volume level in the game.
 Hence, the wheelie minigame needs reworking.
-Furthermore the volume level is continuosly shown while in a minigame in the top right part of the screen, right below the time remaining.
+Furthermore the volume level is continuosly shown while in a minigame in the top left part of the screen, right below the time remaining.